 Stylometry [Dr. Simone Rebora]

-Materials and resources will be given out during the course to support the lessons.
+Materials and resources will be given out during the course to support the lessons, and will be uploaded on the course's Moodle page.

 In addition to the suggested textbook, the following resources are recommended as supplementary materials: